xbeaudouin/domoticz-ds238-modbus-tcp/README.md

 - Select `DS238-2 D/ZN ModbusTCP` from the `type` dropdown list.
 - Enter the IP address of the PW21 in the `Inverter IP Address` field.
 - Enter the port number (default: 502) of the inverter in the `Inverter Port Number` field.
-- Select `Yes` in the `Add missing devices` to create the devices when the counter is added.
-Select `No` after deleting unwanted devices.
-Leaving the option set to `Yes` will recreate the deleted devices once Domoticz is restarted.
-- Select an `Interval` (default: 10 seconds); this defines how often the plugin will collect the data from the counter.
-Short intervals will result in more accurate values and graphs, but also result in more network traffic and a higher workload for both Domoticz and the counter.
-- Optionally change the `Log level`; this defaults to `Normal`.
-When selecting `Extra`, the plugin will print all the information it received from the counter in the log.
 - Optionally turn on `Debug`; be aware: this will generate a lot of entries in the Domoticz log!
 - `Add` the counter.